SEO Checklist: The Complete Guide for 2020

-If your tired of wondering around from blog to blog to find a little bit of information here and a little there, worry no more, as below i have compiled a Complete SEO Checklist For 2019.
+If your tired of wondering around from blog to blog to find a little bit of information here and a little there, worry no more, as below we have compiled a Complete SEO Checklist For 2020.

-Not everything on this checklist will be mandatory for a beneficial result, just know the more you implement the better chance you have.
+Not everything on this checklist will be mandatory for a beneficial result, just know the more you implement the better chance you have, make sure your plan is tailored to your business' needs.

 So first of all, before you begin optimizing your website, there a few things we need to take care of to ensure we get off to a good start.